Howarat/Senior-Design-Project/Appendix.md

 ## Meeting Notes
 Meetings are held online through discord
 Figured out what type of information we wanted to grab and hold onto
 Started research on connecting to Ethermine and Nanopool APIs
+Recieved and setup Raspberry Pi
 Continued Research on connecting to the APIs
 Database was designed to hold difficulty, hashrate, and blocktime
 Started research and work on backend